abhiden98/Youtube-Automation-pipline/README.md

     """)
 ```

-### 6. Explore results in Google Drive
+### 6. Results

-Your generated videos, thumbnails, and metadata will be available in your Google Drive under the folder structure created during the upload process.
+The generated videos, thumbnails, and metadata will be uploaded to Google Drive automatically through the API using the functions in `google_drive_upload.py`.
+You'll see the Google Drive folder IDs in the output.

 ## Pipeline Flow
 {{ ... }}